-WASHINGTON — Finance chiefs from the Group of Seven rich democracies vowed to take action to safeguard their economies from the spreading coronavirus outbreak but did not offer specifics on Tuesday about what they might be prepared to do.
+WASHINGTON (AN) — Finance chiefs from the Group of Seven rich democracies vowed to take action to safeguard their economies from the spreading coronavirus outbreak but did not offer specifics on Tuesday about what they might be prepared to do.

 In a half-hour telephone call led by U.S. Treasury Secretary Steven Mnuchin and Federal Reserve Chair Jerome Powell, G-7 finance ministers and central bank governors agreed to use whatever policy tools they have at their disposal to prevent more economic disruption to financial markets and supply chains.

 “We, G7 finance ministers and central bank governors, are closely monitoring the spread of the coronavirus disease 2019 and its impact on markets and economic conditions," the G-7 leaders said in a joint statement.

 "Given the potential impacts of COVID-19 on global growth, we reaffirm our commitment to use all appropriate policy tools to achieve strong, sustainable growth and safeguard against downside risks," they said.
 "Alongside strengthening efforts to expand health services, G7 finance ministers are ready to take actions, including fiscal measures where appropriate, to aid in the response to the virus and support the economy during this phase."